What Causes Postpartum Cramping And How To Get Rid Of It?

 9. Oil massage

 You can ask your partner to massage your abdomen with an oil mix.
 For a gentle massage, place hands on the navel and move in a circular motion, as this will stimulate contractions and make your uterus firm.
-To make an oil mix, take five drops of lavender oil, ten drops of cypress oil, 15 drops of peppermint oil, and one-ounce carrier oil (jojoba, olive, sweet almond, or coconut oil) (26).
+To make an oil mix, take five drops of lavender oil, ten drops of cypress oil, 15 drops of peppermint oil, and one-ounce carrier oil (jojoba, olive, sweet almond, or coconut oil) (33).
 Check with your doctor to learn if you can get a professional postpartum massage, as it may help reduce pain and speed up your recovery after delivery.
+The data collected from the 2024 randomized controlled experimental study conducted by the Republic of Turkey Ministry of Health, Turkey, and Health Sciences Faculty of Selcuk University, Turkey, suggested that hand massage can significantly improve postpartum pain in women after cesarean birth (34).

 protip_icon Quick tip

-How To Ease Pregnancy Cramps: Some Other Ways
+How To Ease Pregnancy Cramps: A Few Other Ways

 Practice deep breathing techniques to relieve afterbirth pains